Raymond H. Burke: State and National Politics

 Raymond H. Burke was elected to the Ohio Senate in 1942, serving one four-year term, after which he was elected as a Republican to the Eightieth Congress.
 He served on the House Committee on Merchant Marine and Fisheries.
 A month after the House was organized, all twelve members of the committee were off to inspect the Panama Canal, concerned that aircraft carriers were now too wide to pass through the Canal.
 He also served as chairman of the subcommittee on conservation and wildlife resources.
+Burke had one bill enacted; it enabled the War Assets Administration to transfer surplus land for wildlife conservation.

 Burke was defeated in his reelection attempt in 1948.
 He returned to Hamilton and was a lecturer in the finance department of Miami University in 1949 and 1950.

 Burke was a Rotarian and a Mason.
 He was also active in the YMCA and local Council of the Boy Scouts of America.
 He was director of a Presbyterian church choir from 1915 until his death.

 Burke died in Hamilton in 1954 and was interred in Greenwood Cemetery.